Gregory Peck Award

 The Gregory Peck Award for Cinematic Excellence is an award given at the San Diego International Film Festival (SDIFF) to honor the career achievement of a film actor, producer or director.
-It is named in memory of iconic actor Gregory Peck with the support of his family.
+It is named in memory of Hollywood actor Gregory Peck with the support of his family.

-The award is SDIFF's most prestigious award and headlining presentation at their fanciest formal event Variety's Night of the Stars.
+The award is SDIFF's most prestigious award and headlining presentation at their biggest formal event Variety's Night of the Stars.

 History

 The award originated in 2008 at the Dingle International Film Festival (DIFF) in Ireland with the support and participation of Pecks' family, who chose Dingle because it is the ancestral home of the actor's great-grandmother Catherine Ashe who hailed from Annascaul in the Dingle Peninsula.
 Its original name was the "Gregory Peck Excellence in the Art of Film Award."

 In 2014, the family began presenting the award in San Diego where the actor was born, raised his family and where he founded La Jolla Playhouse.
 Since the DIFF was forced to close due to financial reasons in 2019, the award is presented exclusively at SDIFF.